j1c/talks/docs/brain-2023/brain2023-poster.md

 <br>

-### Associational and Causal Tests for Heritability
+### Associational and Causal Tests Show Significant Heritability in Some Connectome Models

 <br>